sandialabs/chemical-recommender-system/README.md

   - Log P
   - Vapor Pressure
   - Henry's Law Constant
-- **include_all_elements**: CRS by default only searches these elements: H, C, N, O, F, P, S, Cl, Se, Br, I. Setting this to parameter to True will include all elements instead.
+- **include_all_elements**: CRS by default only searches these elements: H, C, N, O, F, P, S, Cl, Se, Br, I. Setting this parameter to True will include all elements instead.
 (Must be True or False)
 - **include_specific_elements**: Add specific elements to search in addition to the default ones.
 Should be in a comma-separated format with no spaces in between.
 Must be either this or None.
+Only considered if False was provided for include_all_elements.
+- **disallow_isotopes**: 0 (allow isotopes) or 1 (disallow isotopes as candidates)
 - **substructure_search**: Provide a SMARTS representation of a substructure to require in all candidates.
 If not using, must leave as None.
 - **number_substructure_search**: Signifies how many occurrences of the substructure must appear in the candidate.
 If not a number, leave as None.
 If a substructure is given and this is left as None, the search will look for at least 1 or more occurrences.
 - **weights (optional)**: An array of weights signifying how to weigh each comparison value in the total rankings.
 This is [1,1,1,1,1] by default.
 These correspond to: